-Ten questions to ask yourself before you start podcasting so you can get a feel for it.
+Ten questions to ask yourself before you start a podcast.

 Is this what do you want to do?
 So figure out what will you talk about?
 And the content you’ll like consuming will typically work best in your podcasts.